-It's a process to find and review houses and determine docent requirements for each house.
-Prior to each tour we will list at the top of this page the docents needed, and we intend to do that about ten days prior to each month's tour.
+Prior to each tour we will list docent requirements by house and shift at the top of this page.
+We intend to do that about ten days prior to each month's tour.
 We will also send an email letting you know that the requirements have been posted.
 To get a notice you must have an account here which includes a current email address.

 Thank you for being an OIRF docent volunteer!

 More than fifty years ago Old Island Restoration Foundation was organized by volunteers to promote the preservation and restoration of the island’s historic buildings.
 Then and now, volunteers play an important role guiding tours at the Oldest House, staffing the homes on our annual house tours or working behind the scenes.